Last updated July 20th, 2021.

-This small country in the heart of Southeast Asia has leapt forward in terms of economic growth ever since the Khmer Rouge disbanded over 20 years ago.
-Cambodia property is the best way to profit from the nation’s unparalleled rise.
+This fairly small country in the heart of Southeast Asia has leapt forward in terms of economic growth ever since the Khmer Rouge disbanded more than 20 years ago.
+Cambodia property is the top way to profit from the nation’s unparalleled rise.

 There’s no such thing as a recession proof country but Cambodia is about as close as it gets.
 The reason is because Cambodia, like many frontier markets, is less correlated with the global economy.

 Cambodia is under the radar of most investors yet this is quickly changing.
-Multinational brands like Samsung, Nike, Toyota and others are setting up operations in Cambodia’s bustling capital of Phnom Penh.
+Multinational firms like Samsung, Nike, Toyota and more are setting up operations in Cambodia’s bustling capital of Phnom Penh.

-Foreign investment grew by over 800% in the past decade and appears like it’s only getting started.
+Foreign investment activity in Cambodia grew by over 800% in the past decade and seems like it’s just now getting started.

-Realizing the potential here, investment has just started to flood in.
-But a problem exists: well-paid expats, often making six-figure salaries from international firms, have problems finding apartments which meet their standards.
+Realizing the potential here in Cambodia, investment is flooding in.
+But a problem exists: well-paid expats, often making six-figure salaries from international firms, have issues finding apartments that meet their standards.

-Phnom Penh has a shortage of expat-quality housing in some areas – especially in the city’s central and western districts like Daun Penh and 7 Makara.
+The inner core of Phnom Penh has a shortage of expat-quality housing in several areas – especially in the city’s central and western districts like Daun Penh, Chamkarmon, and 7 Makara.

 That means there’s potential in buying older apartments, renovating them, and either renting them out or reselling them afterwards.

-On the other end of the spectrum, some mid-sized towns in Cambodia are booming with activity, construction, and growth as the nation’s middle class becomes more prominent.
+On the other end of the spectrum, some mid-sized towns in Cambodia like Kampot and Sihanoukville are now booming with activity, construction, and growth as the nation’s middle class becomes prominent.

-These second-tier cities have almost no foreign investment activity – it will inevitably come over the next decade though.
-First movers gain the most.
+These second-tier cities see practically zero foreign investment activity – it will inevitably arrive over the next decade though.
+First movers are always in the best location.

-Either way, Cambodia is one of the world’s most exciting and undiscovered countries for property investment.
+Either way, Cambodia is one of the most exciting and undiscovered places in Asia for property investment.